Rest energy effects for non-relativistic Fermi fields in external potentials: GLL equation for a free non-relativistic Fermi field

 In the limit $c \to \infty$, the rest energy becomes infinitely large in value and should be subtracted from the total energy before the non-relativistic limit of the Dirac equation is taken.
 This is achieved by re-defining the Dirac wave function ${\psi}_{D}({\bf r},t)$ in the way similar to Eq.(\ref{redef}):

-As a result, the non-relativistic limit of the Dirac equation is the LL equation without any rest energy contribution.
+As a result, the non-relativistic limit of the Dirac equation is the LL equation without any rest energy contribution \cite{levy}.
 It is sometimes stated that the rest energy is a purely relativistic effect and has no non-relativistic limit \cite{tha}.

-The transition from the Dirac equation to the GLL equation requires two steps (see Figure 1).
-First, the non-relativistic limit of the Dirac equation is taken (step (a)).
-Then, within the non-relativistic formulation, a final amount of rest energy $E_0$ is introduced by transforming the Fermi fields (step (b)) as
+The transition from the Dirac equation to the GLL equation requires two steps.
+First, the non-relativistic limit of the Dirac equation is taken.
+Then, within the non-relativistic formulation, a final amount of rest energy $E_{\rm rest}$ is introduced by transforming the Fermi fields as

 This transformation is the inverse of the transformation given by Eq.(\ref{newfield}).